-Dr. Schriesheim is the Director of Argonne National Laboratory.
-Prior to his appointment to that position in 1984, he was Senior Deputy Director and Chief Operating Officer of Argonne (1983-84).
+Dr. Schriesheim is retired from Argonne National Laboratory, where he served as Director from 1984 to 1996.
+From 1983 to 1984, he was Senior Deputy Director and Chief Operating Officer of Argonne.
 From 1956 to 1983, Dr. Schriesheim served in a number of capacities with Exxon Corporation in research and administration, including positions as General Manager of the Engineering Technology Department for Exxon Research and Engineering Co. and Director of Exxon's Corporate Research Laboratories.
 Dr. Schriesheim is also a director of Rohm and Haas Company, a chemical company, and a member of the Board of the Children's Memorial Hospital of Chicago, Illinois.